KatherineMichel/digital-commonplace/README.md

 <!--
 https://codewith.mu/ | Code With Mu

-https://twitter.com/hbasraouii/status/1174095327714037768 | Hamza Basraoui on Twitter: "@natfriedman This and 'l' to jump to a line in your code are time savers." / Twitter https://twitter.com/natfriedman/status/1174093497017630721 | Nat Friedman on Twitter: "GitHub pro tip: press `t` on a repo's code view to activate the file finder!" / Twitter

 VC Studio Code
 https://realpython.com/python-development-visual-studio-code/ | Python Development in Visual Studio Code – Real Python